 Having won the toss, Morris and Malcolm opened up (has a nice ring to it don't you think?).
 Unfortunately the pair fell in consecutive overs and the following two bats did no better.
 When Bellhouse was caught behind we were in a right pickle at 13-4.
-We knew we had an ex-international bowler in our ranks, but surely we had to post a vaguely competitive score so he had something to bowl at to the field, supercharge Pipers' pastried pork parcels.
-Malcolm opened up, let a few looseners go, but the batsman made th mistake of having a swing at one and slicing it t the boundary.
-The next ball went fizzing past his nose with a bit of venom
+We knew we had an ex-international bowler in our ranks, but surely we had to post a vaguely competitive score so he had something to bowl at.

 But no panic, Parr strode to the crease to join Browning.
-They r to their hundred partnership in no time and took us through to 177 before Newenden eventually finished up on 252 all out at tea s an amazing day and a real pleasure to take the field with Devon.
-An absolute gent, he was charming to everyone.
-He promised to return next season, bringing his son who bowls 'proper quick stuff
+They raced to their hundred partnership in no time and took us through to 177 before Newenden eventually finished up on 252 all out at tea.